 Trip overview of our Express Manu Reserved Zone

-- Trek Type: Connection with nature, animal watching, typical jungle food and walks in the jungle.
+- Trek Type: Connection with nature.
+Wildlife observation.
+Typical jungle food and walks in the jungle.

-- Difficulty: moderate to rigorous; you need to understand that it is not about comfort but in exchange you get to leave everything behind and live an amazing experience in the forest
+- Difficulty: Moderate to difficult.
+You need to understand that it is not about comfort; but in exchange you get to leave everything behind and live an amazing experience in the Amazon jungle.

-- Consideration: Consideration: not hot showers in most of the lodges; we’ll be in the jungle where temperatures are around 35 °C. And shower water is not cold.
-In the lodges electricity is only two to three hours; and it is usually at night. (basic accomodation but clean) and always keep in mind that you are going to the jungle and you will be in direct contact with many types of insects (thick presence of mosquitoes) and animals, the wheater is hot and humid, the paths are usually muddy due the humidity of the amazon forest and to see animals we need a little bit of luck and to keep our eyes up.
+- Consideration: There is not hot showers in most of the lodges; we’ll be in the jungle where temperatures are around 35 °C. And shower water is not cold.
+In the lodges electricity is only two to three hours; and it is usually at night. (basic accomodation but clean).
+Always keep in mind, that you are going to the jungle; and you will be in direct contact with many types of insects (thick presence of mosquitoes) and animals.
+The weather is hot and humid.
+The paths are usually muddy, due the humidity of the amazon forest; and to see animals we need a little bit of luck and to keep our eyes up.
 The short night walks; are done every day.
 Because every night there is a great possibility; to see a different animal species.

-In addition to all of the above, we have a unique itinerary of just 5 days that will take you into the depths of the Manu National Park, one of the most biodiverse places in the world and least explored by tourists due to its remoteness; Keep in mind that there are many hours where we will be sitting in the car or on the boat observing wildlife.
+In addition to all of the above, we have a unique itinerary of just 5 days; that will take you into the depths of the Manu National Park.
+Which is one of the most biodiverse places in the world; and least explored by tourists due to its remoteness.
+Keep in mind that there are many hours; where we will be sitting in the car or on the boat observing wildlife.